100askTeam/100ask_lvgl_docs/docs/integration/driver/windows.rst

    <details>
      <summary>显示原文</summary>

+The minimum Windows OS requirement for this driver is Windows Vista RTM.

-The tested minimum Windows OS requirement for this driver is Windows XP RTM.
+If you use Windows API shim libraries like `YY-Thunks <https://github.com/Chuyu-Team/YY-Thunks>`__, the tested minimum Windows OS requirement for this driver is Windows XP RTM.

 According to the Windows GDI API this driver used.
-Maybe the minimum Windows OS requirement for this driver is Windows 2000 RTM.
+Maybe the minimum Windows OS requirement limitation for this driver is Windows 2000 RTM.

 .. raw:: html